| We religiously rely on the Pantone colour matching system, and now we believe that a single colour can represent a whole future year.

-Each year the Pantone Colour Institute picks one shade to bring forward for the next 12 months, expressing current trends and attitudes, and this year it is PANTONE 15-0343, Greenery.
+Each year the Pantone Colour Institute picks one shade to bring represent the year, expressing current trends and attitudes, and this year it is PANTONE 15-0343, Greenery.
 The fresh, zesty bright green represents growth, nature and hope amid the hugely chaotic world we live in.
 But how can you incorporate not just the colour, but its symbolic meaning, in your everyday life?

 Greenery represents new beginnings, something on everyone’s mind as winter starts to move behind us.
 The new year is the perfect time to give your wardrobe a refresh, and green is going to be everywhere this spring, so inject some nature into your style with a lime green cross body bag or forest green biker jacket.
 Another way to embrace Pantone’s colour of the year is to shop green.
 This means looking for organic natural fibres in your fabrics, shopping from local brands with transparent supply chains, and researching into the designers you love to see if their practice is sustainable.
 The earth isn’t worth destroying for the latest fast fashion fad.